Presenting ownCloud-RaspberryPi v0.3 (running ownCloud 7)

 - SQLite is used for backend database.

-- Certain packages like Scratch, Oracle Java and Dilio are removed in order to make squeeze the image in 2GB SD Card.
+- Certain packages like Scratch, Oracle Java and Minecraft are removed in order to make more space for ownCloud.

 Okay.
 It all sounds good.
 How do I use it?